The Rule of the Word

 Fasting

-14.1 When you fast you remind yourself of your dependence on your Father, remind yourself of the goods you normally enjoy in his creation, and focus yourself on our Lord Master Christ the Living Word.
-This is beneficial not only because of the pure joy of fellowship with him, but because it aids in your spiritual discernment and prayer.
+14.1 When you fast you clarify your dependence on your Father, align yourself with his will in greater intimacy and power, remind yourself of the goods you normally enjoy in his creation, and focus yourself on our Lord Master Christ the Living Word, himself a partaker in sacrifice.
+This is beneficial not only because of the pure joy of fellowship with him, but because it aids and intensifies your spiritual discernment, fortification and prayer.
+As suggested by Athanasius, fasting is feasting with angels.

-14.2 Fasting from food normally takes place on Thursday, and other times if you feel led to do so, but never on the Lord’s Day.
+14.2 Fasting from food normally takes place on Thursday, though this day is only a suggestion, and other times if you feel led to do so, but never on the Lord’s Day.
 Be sure not to fast on days of rest or during gatherings with family or friends.
-Others should not learn of your discipline.
+If possible, others should not learn of your discipline.
 This is to guard your own heart against spiritual pride and hypocrisy.
 You have an audience of One.
 In this discipline, you stand alone before your Father.
 As taught in Matthew 6:16-18, your reward is with him.

 Sabbath Rest and Worship